nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

 Fixed value of <code>system</code> from vocabulary.

-By convention the order entries should appear is the default order subsections or entries are displayed by the native system at source.
+By convention, the order entries should appear is the default order subsections or entries are displayed by the native system at source.

-## List (Consultation)
+## List (consultation)

-The following attributes are specific to the List level representing the Consultation as a whole.
+The following attributes are specific to the List level representing the consultation as a whole.

 ### title